ATaCR

 Time settings associated with searching for day-long seismograms

---start STARTT Specify a UTCDateTime compatible string representing
+--start STARTT Specify a UTCDateTime compatible string representing the start day

-the start day for the data search.
-This will override
+for the data search.
+This will override any station start times.

-any station start times.
-[Default start date for each
+[Default start date for each station in database]

---end ENDT Specify a UTCDateTime compatible string representing
+--end ENDT Specify a UTCDateTime compatible string representing the start time

-the start time for the event search.
-This will
+for the event search.
+This will override any station end times

-each station in database]
+[Default end date for each station in database]

 atacr_daily_spectra